 We know that it can seem like braces are a hassle, but since you’re in it for the long haul, you might as well add your own unique style to them.
 Here's a few ways to decide which colours to choose at your next braces appointment

 Sports mouthguards are an essential piece of equipment if you play contact sports, especially if you are undergoing orthodontic treatment.
 Today our Vancouver orthodontist explains why wearing a sports mouthguard is so important for your orthodontic treatment.

 Orthodontic emergencies can strike at any time.
 That said, it can be challenging to differentiate between an issue that can wait a day or two to be resolved, and a real orthodontic emergency.
 Today our Vancouver orthodontists share a few tips on how to tell if you're having an orthodontic emergency.

 Phase 1 Interceptive Orthodontics are designed to help minimize the number of extractions required when treating orthodontic issues in children.

 What with school and jobs, most orthodontic patients lead busy lives that keep them away from home throughout the day.
 The following are some essential or just plain practical supplies you should keep on hand to care for your braces when you're “on-the-go”.

 If you’ve just started with your braces treatment, or if you’ve recently had you braces tightened, you may find that your teeth and mouth are quite sore.
 This soreness typically lasts for about a week, and during this time, it can be hard to eat!
 Here are some tips to make it easier.

-At your first visit to either our Surrey or Langley orthodontic offices, you will attend an orthodontic consultation with your orthodontist, during which we will examine your smile, determine the nature of your misalignment issues, and consider the treatment options that would suit you best.
+At your first visit to our Vancouver orthodontic office, you will attend an orthodontic consultation with your orthodontist, during which we will examine your smile, determine the nature of your misalignment issues, and consider the treatment options that would suit you best.